Marina Coastal Expressway, Singapore

 Reclamation land

-To assist in the building of the MCE, a land reclamation activity will be taking place which is up to 13.1ha.
-The whole reclamation process will be done at Marina East (4ha) and also at Marina Wharf (9.1ha ).
+To assist in the building of the MCE, a land reclamation activity involving up to 13.1ha was taken up.
+The whole reclamation process was done at Marina East (4ha) and also at Marina Wharf (9.1ha).

 Key arterial road – conversion of ECP

-In order to utilise the land available in the Marina bay area, MCE plans to replace a part of ECP at Marina centre, central sub zone areas and bay front area.
-This would facilitate realignment of ECP and its adjacent slip roads at central sub zones and the bay front.
-This will largely help in the smooth progress in the Central Business District’s (CBD) development.
-Realigning the ECP at the Marina South area, its conversion would help it in serving the Marina Bay area, as a key arterial road.
+In order to utilise the land available in the Marina bay area, MCE replaced a part of ECP at Marina centre, central sub zone areas and bay front area.
+This facilitated realignment of ECP and its adjacent slip roads at central sub zones and the bay front.
+This largely helped in the smooth progress in the Central Business District’s (CBD) development.
+Realigning the ECP at the Marina South area, its conversion helps it in serving the Marina Bay area, as a key arterial road.

 Update on new developments

-With a total value of $4.1bn LTA has awarded up to ten contracts for the construction of MCE.
-Marina South was the host to the ground breaking ceremony that took place on 28 April 2009 and construction work has since begun.
+With a total value of $4.1bn LTA awarded up to ten contracts for the construction of MCE.
+Marina South was the host to the ground breaking ceremony that took place on 28 April 2009 marking the beginning of construction.

-The transport minister, Raymond Lim who presided over the ground breaking project at the barrage, explained the intricate complexity of the construction process.
-It can be one of the LTA’s most technically challenging projects.
+The transport minister, Raymond Lim presided over the ground breaking project at the barrage and explained the intricate complexity of the construction process.
+It was one of LTA’s most technically challenging projects.

-Lying beneath the sea bed, will be MCE’s 420-metre section.
-MCE would be about 20 metres below sea level at its deepest point.
-With the soil condition being difficult, the excavation work could be running up to 60 metres in few sections.
-Keeping the safety in mind, the right construction methods are being used, to keep the structure’s foundation strong.
+Lying beneath the sea bed is MCE’s 420-metre section.
+MCE is about 20 metres below sea level at its deepest point.
+With the soil condition being difficult, the excavation work ran up to 60 metres in few sections.
+Keeping the safety in mind, the right construction methods were used, to keep the structure’s foundation strong.

 Date of completion

-With a vision to improve and build Singapore’s land transport network in the approaching 10-15 years, the development of MCE would be a testimony to the government’s going forward plan.
-The MCE’s construction is most likely to be completed by the end of 2013.
+With a vision to improve and build Singapore’s land transport network in the approaching 10-15 years, the development of MCE was a testimony to the government’s going forward plan.
+The MCE’s construction was completed as scheduled in December 2013.